A Complete Guide to Total Productive Maintenance

 Managing TPM with a CMMS

-A Computerized Maintenance Management System (CMMS) is an essential tool in the implementation and management of steps four through ten of the TPM process, giving you reliable, clean data to maximize the program’s effectiveness.
+A Computerized Maintenance Management System (CMMS) is an essential tool in applying TPM to your organization, giving you reliable, clean, and real-time data to maximize the program’s effectiveness.

 Is Total Productive Maintenance right for you?